-AQAP trying to hide explosives in laptop batteries
+AQAP trying to hide explosives in laptops, official says

 Story highlights

-- They were targeting laptops and other commercial electronic devices
+- Al Qaeda affiliate thought to be targeting laptops and other commercial electronic devices

+- Nine airlines have 96 hours to implement rules on the electrical devices

 Washington (CNN)Intelligence obtained in recent weeks found that an al Qaeda affiliate was perfecting techniques for hiding explosives in batteries and battery compartments of electronic devices, according to a US official.

-The discovery that al Qaeda in the Arabian Peninsula was looking to exploit batteries and their compartments in laptops and other commercial electronic devices led the US and UK to ban devices larger than a cell phone from certain flights, the US official told CNN.
+The discovery that al Qaeda in the Arabian Peninsula was looking to exploit batteries and their compartments in laptops and other commercial electronic devices led the United States and United Kingdom to ban devices larger than a cellphone from certain flights, the US official told CNN.

-The new security restrictions, announced Tuesday, require airlines based in the Middle East and North Africa to prevent people flying from eight countries from bringing any device bigger than a smart phone on board their aircraft.
+The new security restrictions, announced Tuesday, require airlines based in the Middle East and North Africa to prevent people flying from eight countries from bringing any device bigger than a smartphone aboard their aircraft.
 Instead, those electronics need to be stored in the cargo hold.

+The bans involve some of the widest-reaching aviation security measures taken since the terrorist attacks on September 11, 2001.

+The UK ban affects six countries, including two not on the US list: Tunisia and Lebanon.

+Top international carriers -- such as Emirates Airline, Qatar Airways, British Airways and Turkish Airlines -- are among those that will have to implement new restrictions.

-US officials told CNN Tuesday that intelligence "indicates terrorist groups continue to target commercial aviation" by "smuggling explosive devices in various consumer items."
+US officials told CNN on Tuesday that intelligence "indicates terrorist groups continue to target commercial aviation" by "smuggling explosive devices in various consumer items."

+In February 2016, a bomb hidden inside a laptop detonated aboard a Daallo Airlines flight out of Mogadishu, Somalia.
+The bomber was killed and a hole was blown in the side of the fuselage.
+The aircraft landed safely.

 An aviation official informed CNN that he was told firsthand by an intelligence official that this electronics ban was not a "political move."